Deuteronomy 16:21-17:1

 The people who pursue justice at the gates must also guard purity at the altar, refusing both idolatrous mixture and dishonoring offerings because the Lord hates corrupted worship.

-22 Neither shall you set yourself up a sacred stone which Yahweh your God hates.
+22 and do not set up for yourselves a sacred pillar, which the LORD your God hates.

-1 You shall not sacrifice to Yahweh your God an ox or a sheep in which is a defect or anything evil; for that is an abomination to Yahweh your God.
+1 You shall not sacrifice to the LORD your God an ox or a sheep with any defect or serious flaw, for that is detestable to the LORD your God.

 The people who pursue justice at the gates must also guard purity at the altar, refusing both idolatrous mixture and dishonoring offerings because the LORD hates corrupted worship.